Assertive Guidance During Property Division Disputes

 I am Frisco family law attorney Megan Rachel.
 For nearly 30 years, I have helped clients resolve even the most heated and complex disputes related to the division of property during a divorce.
 Through assertive negotiation or aggressive courtroom litigation, I fight to help every client walk away with their fair and equitable share of marital assets.

-What Does “Fair and Equitable” Division of Property Truly Mean?
+What Does “Fair and Equitable” Division of Community Property Truly Mean?

 Texas is a community property state, which means that any income, assets and debts gained by either spouse during the marriage are considered to belong to each spouse equally.
 This doesn’t necessarily mean that property is split evenly down the middle during a divorce.